The Psychology of Success: How Mindset Can Change Your Life

 Don't forget about the physical aspect of self-confidence.
 Regular physical exercise helps improve mood and increase energy levels, which directly affects how you perceive yourself.
 Additionally, proper posture and body language play an important role: keep your back straight, make eye contact, and smile—these simple actions can significantly enhance your self-image.

 It's also important to surround yourself with supportive people.
 Your environment should inspire you to move forward and believe in your abilities.
-Avoid those who constantly criticize or doubt you; instead, seek out people who will push you to new heights.
+Avoid those who constantly criticize or doubt you, instead, seek out people who will push you to new heights.

 Finally, remember to value feedback from others—both constructive criticism and praise for your achievements.
 It's important to view criticism as an opportunity for growth, not as confirmation of your weaknesses.
 And of course, don't hesitate to celebrate your victories, regardless of their scale.